o____ ### ##### #####

 Step 1: Choose a Card to Play

 Each player secretly chooses a card from their hand and places it face down in their Active Program area.
+A player who cannot play a card loses the game.

 Step 2: Reveal Active Programs